10 minutes Reading time

 20 pages Length

-We’ve been putting our ears to the music retailer market in this iteration of our sector reports.
+We’ve been putting our ears to the music stores and retailers market in this iteration of our sector reports.
 If you’re an online music retailer looking to turn up the volume on your SEO strategy this year, this report could be an essential resource.
 Inside, you’ll see a complete breakdown of the market, identifying who’s jazzing it up and whose baseline is falling flat.

 A range of metrics are investigated, including visibility, keyword opportunities, and page speed.
 All crucial metrics that any SEO campaigns need to succeed.
 As well as the essentials, metrics such as social score, brand mentions, and online reputation are also looked into – data hard to find in any other online report.